misken/obflowsim/docs/model_structure.rst

 Need way to specify if and how any blocking LOS adjustments should be done.

+.. topic:: LOS modeling ideas

    TJW - LOS in LDR should be adjusted by time blocked in triage.
 However, once baby is born, time blocked in LDR waiting for PP is largely irrelevant.

 Monitoring